Skip Navigation

 Do you have silverfish in your attic?
 If you have these insects in your attic, there are a few things you should be aware of.

-★ If you have stored photos, silverfish can chew their way in and ruin those photos.
+• If you have stored photos, silverfish can chew their way in and damage them.
 These insects eat cardboard and love eating photos as well.

 How Silverfish Get Into Homes

-★ Trim back vegetation from your foundation.
-This will dry up moist areas as well as remove "bridges" that pests use to get to your home.
+• Trim back vegetation from your foundation.
+This will dry up moist areas and also remove “bridges” that pests use to get to your home.

 How do I get rid of silverfish?

-This is the big question, isn't it?
+This is the big question.
 We wish we could give you a simple answer.

 Silverfish can climb up through your wall voids and hide in other places that are hard to get to.
 Getting them out of a home requires an education in the habits and habitats of these insects.

-If you need assistance removing silverfish and sealing your exterior walls, the team here at American Pest has the education and resources to get the job done right the first time and when you protect your home with our year-round pest control plan, you will know they will not return.
+If you need assistance removing silverfish and sealing your exterior walls, the team here at American Pest has the expertise and resources to get the job done right the first time.
+When you protect your home with our year-round pest control plan, you can be confident that they won’t return.

-Our educated pest professionals have the knowledge, the tools, and the expertise to get rid of your silverfish problem in no time at all.
+Our educated pest professionals have the knowledge, tools, and expertise to get rid of your silverfish problem quickly.
 Give us a call today.